How to Do a Salicylic Acid Peel at Home

-It's similar to glycolic acid in that the exfoliation action also stimulates cell renewal - which means healthier, stronger skin in the long term.
+The exfoliation action also stimulates cell renewal—which helps with healthier, stronger skin in the long term.

-This is much more beneficial than using benzol peroxide, which works by drying up blemishes and oil, and can be effective but severely drying.
+This is much more beneficial than using benzoyl peroxide, which works by drying up blemishes and oil, and can be effective but severely drying.
 BP can also completely unbalance skin, making the problem worse in the long run.

 Used with knowledge and caution, home chemical peels are a great, easy way to take care of your skin.